irahorecka/gardenofrecipes/recipes/md/healthful-oatmeal-cookies.md

 # Healthful Oatmeal Cookies

 Very good.
 Makes about 75 cookies.
-I got lots of compliments on these
+I got lots of compliments on these.

 ## Ingredients